Employee Ownership: Guide for Businesses

 What does financial freedom mean for your business?

 It’s an exciting time.
-Your Employee Owned business has successfully paid off the exiting owners, and you are now ‘financially free’.
+Your Employee Owned business is successfully paying off the exiting owners, and you are eyeing up ‘financial freedom’.

 What investment options are available to EO businesses?